Daniel Ricciardo: Red Bull test driver (2009–2011)

-Ricciardo made his track debut at the wheel of a Formula One car when he tested for Red Bull Racing at the young drivers test at Circuito de Jerez over three days, starting on 1 December 2009.
+Ricciardo made his track debut at the wheel of a Formula One car when he tested for Red Bull Racing at the young drivers' test at Circuito de Jerez over three days, starting on 1 December 2009.
 On the final day of testing, he clocked the fastest time of the test by over a second.
 This placed him as the only driver to go into the 1:17 bracket.
 Red Bull Racing's team manager Christian Horner suggested that Ricciardo may replace his 2010 World Series teammate Hartley as the team's test and reserve driver.
-Ricciardo and Hartley went on to share test and reserve duties for both Red Bull and sister team Scuderia Toro Rosso until the latter was removed from the Red Bull Junior team.
+Ricciardo and Hartley went on to share test and reserve duties for both Red Bull and sister team Scuderia Toro Rosso until Hartley was removed from the Red Bull Junior Team.

-On 11 November 2010, Ricciardo was confirmed as the single driver to represent Red Bull Racing at the end-of-season young driver's test at the Yas Marina Circuit, on 16–17 November.
+On 11 November 2010, Ricciardo was confirmed as the single driver to represent Red Bull Racing at the end-of-season young drivers' test at the Yas Marina Circuit, on 16–17 November.
 Ricciardo continued to show his one-lap prowess and dominated the event, with his fastest lap being 1.3 seconds faster than World Champion Sebastian Vettel's qualifying lap the Saturday before.
 Days later, Ricciardo was confirmed as Toro Rosso's test and reserve driver for the season and would take part in the first free practice session of each race weekend.
 Franz Tost, Toro Rosso team principal stated that "having a hungry youngster on the books will keep our current driver pairing nice and sharp", referring to then Toro Rosso drivers Jaime Alguersuari and Sébastien Buemi.